YottaDB/YDBDoc/MessageRecovery/errors.rst

 LCKSTIMOUT
 ------------------

-LCKSTIMOUT, DAL timed lock request expired
+LCKSTIMOUT, DAL timed LOCK request expired

 Run Time Warning: This indicates that a call to seize a named M resource specified a timeout, and the resource was not available within the timeout.